Events

 For more information, see the following blog post: Sticking with well-known and proven solutions.

 Every organization faces security threats.
 However, the types of security threats that are of most concern to one organization can be different from another organization.
-For example, an e-commerce company may focus on protecting its internet-facing web apps, while a hospital may focus on protecting confidential patient information.
+For example, an e-commerce company might focus on protecting its internet-facing web apps, while a hospital might focus on protecting confidential patient information.
 The one thing that all organizations have in common is a need to keep their apps and devices secure.
 These devices must be compliant with the security standards (or security baselines) defined by the organization.

 A security baseline is a group of Microsoft-recommended configuration settings that explains their security implication.
 These settings are based on feedback from Microsoft security engineering teams, product groups, partners, and customers.